Mycelium Robotics

 What an applied ML robotics engineer does

-Engineers who apply machine learning to real robotic systems — learned manipulation policies, reinforcement learning for control, neural network-based perception, sim-to-real transfer, foundation models for robotics.
+Engineers who apply machine learning to real robotic systems: learned manipulation policies, reinforcement learning for control, neural network-based perception, sim-to-real transfer, foundation models for robotics.
+The field intersects with both perception and controls, but the core focus is on learned approaches.

 They make robots learn from data and generalise to new environments.
 The role demands both ML depth and practical robotics systems understanding.

-Deployment on hardware introduces constraints — latency, compute budgets, safety requirements — that pure ML research roles do not.
+Deployment on hardware introduces constraints, including latency, compute budgets, and safety requirements, that pure ML research roles do not.
 That gap is where most hiring mistakes happen.

 Why this role is difficult to hire

 Most ML engineers work on cloud or web applications.
-Finding candidates who understand both ML and the hard constraints of real-time robotic systems — latency, compute limits, safety — is the core challenge.
+Finding candidates who understand both ML and the hard constraints of real-time robotic systems, including latency, compute limits, and safety, is the core challenge.

 Many who claim robotics ML experience have only worked in simulation or research settings.
 Assessing who has actually shipped on hardware requires depth that generalist recruiters do not have.